microsoft/azurechat/docs/6-chat-over-file.md

 ### Things to consider:

 1. Central place maintain uploaded files
-2. Currently only PDF files are supported, add additional file types
-3. A way to delete indexed documents on Azure Cognitive Search if the chat thread is deleted
+2. A way to delete indexed documents on Azure Cognitive Search if the chat thread is deleted
-4. Integrate [Azure Document Intelligence](https://azure.microsoft.com/en-us/products/ai-services/ai-document-intelligence) to extract better information from files

 [Next](/docs/7-environment-variables.md)